iCH1990/node-reloader/README.md

 auto reloader &amp; start script for node js

 ## Usage
-- Merge with your bin folder.
+- Merge with your bin folder
 - Configure your ./bin/www

 ### Service